Kunull/Writeups/docs/Lord of SQLInjection/orc.md

 Since the `Hello admin` message is not printed, we know that the resultant query did not result in `True`.
 That tells us that the length of the `pw` column is more than 1.

-If we keep increasing the length and provide the following URI:
+If we keep increasing the length and provide the following URI parameter:

 ```
 ?pw=' OR id='admin' AND length(pw)=8 -- -